stefibub/Drone-Thesis-2025/README.md

 </p>

 ### Reconstruction Technologies: Photogrammetry vs NeRF
-The end goal was to be able to reconstruct a 3D space, as accurately as possible, by only using a single video taken from the drone during the flight mission.
+The end goal was to evaluate the effectiveness of the generated flightpaths through the reconstructions obtained with **traditional photogrammetry** and with **Neural Radiance Fields (NeRF)**.
+Both methods used the same input data collected from our drone flight missions.

 <p align="center">
   <img src="assets/photogrammetry_result.png" alt="Photogrammetry Result" width="400"/>
   <img src="assets/nerf_result.png" alt="NeRF Result" width="400"/>
 </p>

 - **Photogrammetry (PolyCam)**: While capable of reconstructing the overall geometry of a room, photogrammetry often struggles with textureless surfaces, varying lighting, and fine details.
 Reconstructions are typically incomplete or require significant manual post-processing.
 - **NeRF (Luma AI)**: Provides a continuous volumetric representation, capturing fine structural and photometric details with fewer input images.
 The results demonstrate smoother reconstructions and more realistic rendering of the scanned environment.